Checkpoint Docs

 Proxy Mode (Client Secret Required)

-These providers do not support PKCE and require a client_secret for the token exchange.
-Checkpoint acts as a secure proxy, keeping the secret server-side so it's never exposed to the client.
+These providers require a client_secret for the token exchange.
+Checkpoint acts as a secure proxy, keeping the secret server-side so it's never exposed to the browser or the agent.
+Apple and Discord support PKCE but still require a client secret, which is why they run in proxy mode.

 ProviderDefault Scopes